-In accordance with the literature [8,9], limestone enhances the flowability of CEM I. The present results show an increased flowability of CEM I by \sim 7% in presence of 30% limestone (Table 2).
-The addition of 10% calcined clays favours the flowability of limestone cement further and leads to an increase in the diameter to from 180 to 191.5 mm.
-Higher replacement ratio decreases the flowability again to attain that of the limestone -free clays.
+In accordance with the literature [8,9], limestone enhances the flowability of CEM I. The present results show an increase of the flowability of CEM I by ~ 7% (from 174.5 to 180 mm in diameter, Table 2) in presence of 30% limestone.
+The addition of 10% calcined clays favours the flowability of the limestone cement further and leads to an increase in the diameter to 191.5 mm, but higher replacement ratio decreases the flowability again to attain that of the limestone -free clays.

 The initial setting of CEM I is slightly accelerated with limestone replacement and does not vary significantly in presence of clays (Table 2).
-The final setting time of the cement is, however, obviously retarded by limestone- and further by clays replacement.
+The final setting time of the cement is, however, obviously retarded by limestone and further by clays replacement.

 The compressive strength of the samples cured in water and in 5% sodium sulfate solution for time up to 90-days is shown in Figures 3 and 4.
 The results indicate a clear improvement in the strength of Portland limestone mortar by replacement of 10% of the limestone by calcined clays (sample A20-10).
-Higher replacement ratio of 20% (A10-20) shows lower strength value in the 56 d samples; the strength improves after 90 d and reaches the value of the specimen with 10% replacement.
+Higher replacement ratio of 20% (A10-20) shows lower strength in the 56 d samples but improve after 90 d and reachs the value of the specimen with 10% replacement.

-Figure 3: The compressive strength of Portland limestone mortars with 0, 10 and 20% calcined clays cured in water at room temperature (w/c=0.48)
+Figure 3: The compressive strength of the Portland limestone mortars with 0, 10 and 20% calcined clays cured in water at room temperature (w/c=0.48)

-Figure 4: The compressive strength of Portland limestone mortars with 0, 10 and 20% calcined clays pre-cured 28 days in water at room temperature then immersed in sodium sulfate solution at
+Figure 4: The compressive strength of the Portland limestone mortars with 0, 10 and 20% calcined clays pre-cured 28 days in water at room temperature then immersed in sodium sulfate solution at $5^{\circ}C$ (w/c=0.48)

-Figure 5: The compressive strength of Portland limestone mortars with 10 and 20% calcined clays pre-cured 1 day in water at room temperature then immersed in magnesium sulfate solution at 5°C
+Figure 5: The compressive strength of the Portland limestone mortars with 10 and 20% calcined clays pre-cured 1 day in water at room temperature then immersed in magnesium sulfate solution at $5^{\circ}C$ (w/c= 0.6)

-Figure 6: The expansion of Portland limestone mortar with 10 and 20% calcined clays cured in water at room temperature (w/c=0.6)
+Figure 6: The expansion of the Portland limestone mortar with 10 and 20% calcined clays cured in water at room temperature (w/c=0.6)

-The mortars prepared with a water/binder ratio of 0.6 and pre-cured for one day undergo the same improvement in strength with 10% calcined clays upon exposure to 12% magnesium sulfate solution despite the short age of the sample and the markedly lower strength values (Figure 5).
+The mortars pre-cured for one day and prepared with a water/binder ratio of 0.6 undergo the same improvement in strength with 10% calcined clays upon exposure to 12% magnesium sulfate solution despite the short age of the sample and the markedly lower strength values (Figure 5).

 The positive effect of the clays replacement is further observed in the length change of the same mortars pre-cured for one day.
-The expansion curve is lowest in the sample with 20% limestone replacement with calcined clays (A10-20) immersed in water (Figure 6) and in 12% magnesium sulfate solution (Figure 7).
+The expansion curve is lowest in the sample with 20% limestone replacement with calcined clays immersed in water (Figure 6) as well as in 12% magnesium sulfate solution (Figure 7).

-Figure 7: The expansion of Portland limestone mortar with 10 and 20% calcined clays pre-cured 1 day in water at room temperature then immersed in magnesium sulfate solution at $5^{\circ}C$ (w/c=0.6)
+Figure 7: The expansion of the Portland limestone mortar with 10 and 20% calcined clays pre-cured for 1 day in water at room temperature then further cured in magnesium sulfate solution at $5^{\circ}C$ (w/c=0.6)